 "Initially we were thinking of just DLC ideas," says Anouma.
 "But then we had a lot of ideas and we said, 'This is too many ideas, let’s just make one new game and start from scratch.'"

-A darker turn for the series
+BOTW 2 will be a darker turn for the series

 We've heard from Zelda series producer Eiji Aonuma that the game is going to have a darker tone than Breath of the Wild, and will even be "a little bit darker" than Majora's Mask (via IGN).

 The trailer certainly supports this, with what looks like Ganondorf's corpse being resurrected by a disembodied hand, and seemingly imagery from 2006's Twilight Princess, which saw Hyrule turned into a bleak shadow realm – largely in response to the far cheerier and cartoonish The Legend of Zelda: Wind Waker.
+That said, it won't be all doom and gloom - visually at least - as the E3 2021 trailer has at least indicated that we'll take to the skies and explore amongst the clouds.

 The Twilight realm